Save on Pinterest

 Background of dollar bills

-Look for Energy Efficiency
+Look for energy efficiency

-“Dishwashers, refrigerators and washing machines are some of the most energy-consuming appliances at home, especially if they are old models,” advises Matthias Alleckna, an energy analyst.
+No matter what kind of electrical appliance you’re shopping for, energy efficiency is key.
+“Dishwashers, refrigerators and washing machines are some of the most energy-consuming appliances at home, especially if they are old models,” advises Matthias Alleckna, energy analyst.
 “If your goal is to save money, it’s financially smarter to invest in new appliances instead of fixing them.
+New devices tend to be more energy-efficient, meaning that they will help to reduce your monthly energy costs.
+After some years, or in some cases, just months, you could have a great deal of your money back in energy savings.”
+When you’re ready to buy a new appliance, check out the most and least reliable appliance brands first.